Best design review software in 2026 (for teams that ship faster)

 Key features:

-• Browser extension for quick annotations
+• Browser extension for instant feedback on any website

-• Integrations: Jira, GitHub, Linear, Asana, Slack
+• Two-way sync with Jira, GitHub, GitLab, Linear, Asana, Slack, Trello

 Pricing: